 In addition, the enhanced Marker-based Hierarchical Segmentation (MHS) method was applied in order to increase the accuracy of less-accurately classified land-cover types.
 For the SVM classifier, the Gaussian radial basis function (RBF), as kernel, is used (Camps-Valls and Bruzzone, 2005).
 The RBF kernel's parameters, i.e. C and γ , are chosen by a five-fold cross validation.
-They are C = 128 and $\gamma = 0.1$.
+They are C = 86 and $\gamma = 0.3$.
 To create a map of markers, after combining the outputs of SVM and MLP classifiers using the estimated class probability for each pixel, labelling of connected components is performed using the eightneighbourhood connectivity.
 For each connected component, if it contains more than 40 pixels, 9% of its pixels with the highest estimated probability are selected as the marker for this component.
 Otherwise, the region marker is formed by the pixels with estimated probability higher than a threshold τ .
 The threshold τ is equal to the lowest probability within the highest 6% of the probabilities for the whole image.
-Figure 4 shows the dependency of the proposed approach accuracy on the chosen parameters M, P and τ .
-In these experiments, for a given parameter, the two others were considered to be fixed; then, the proposed approach was performed for classification.